Sudh33r/SOW/Starteam to GitHub.md

 ### III.
 Deliverables

 1. Detailed Migration Plan (Objectives, dependencies, Risks, Milestones and Timelines)
-2. Test repos migration 5 repos and sign -off from POC
+2. 5 Test starteam repos migration and sign -off from POC
 3. Extracted and Transformed Data
 4. Migrated Github Repository with all data
 5. Testing and Validation Reports